werf/werf/docs/pages/configuration/stapel_image/git_directive.md

 #### Working with ssh keys

 Keys for ssh connects are provided by ssh-agent.
-The ssh-agent is a daemon that operates via file socket, the path to which is stored in the environment variable `SSH_AUTH_SOCK`.
-Werf mounts this file socket to all _assembly containers_ and sets the environment variable `SSH_AUTH_SOCK`, i.e., connection to remote git repositories is established with the use of keys that are registered in the running ssh-agent.
+The ssh-agent is a daemon that operates via file socket, the path to which is stored in the environment variable `SSH_AUTH_SOCK`. werf mounts this file socket to all _assembly containers_ and sets the environment variable `SSH_AUTH_SOCK`, i.e., connection to remote git repositories is established with the use of keys that are registered in the running ssh-agent.

 The ssh-agent is determined as follows: